 Headwaters waterfront is primarily used by LLFC and Foundation Camps.
 This waterfront was created with young children in mind and includes 3 small pools that get deeper with each descent.
 This waterfront also features a speed slide that is always a favorite.
 In addition, there are several watercraft to choose from including canoes, kayaks, and SUPs.
-There is a designated swim area here.
+There is a designated swim area here that has a large shallow shelf ranging between 3-5 feet of depth and is deep otherwise, ranging between 10-15 feet of depth.